 Ultimate accountability for remuneration resides with the Board of Trustees.

-The People & Remuneration Committee exercises delegated authority to:  • Approve pay-review recommendations;  • change executive remuneration;  • Approve Market Supplements and policy amendments; and  • Receive and scrutinise equal-pay and progression reports.
+The People & Remuneration Committee exercises delegated authority to:  • Approve pay-review recommendations;  • Change executive remuneration;  • Approve Market Supplements and policy amendments; and  • Receive and scrutinise equal-pay and progression reports.

 The Head of People Services implements the policy, maintains pay structures and ensures compliance with law, regulation, and internal audit requirements.